 - We employ more female employees in RRL which is driven by a higher number in Head Office roles. - In Head Office we have more male employees in senior roles but many more female employees at all other levels.
-Our Board and SLT is 58/42% split Male/Female - We would expect to see a small gender pay gap in Head Office as we have more male employees in senior roles, but the gaps are less than last year which is positive and reflective of the higher number of female employees generally. - The Onsite pay gaps remain very low, which is positive as we have significantly more male employees in this area.
-This is also reflective of an almost 50/50 split in the upper quartile of male and female employees.
+Our Board and SLT is 58/42% split Male/Female - We would expect to see a pay gap in Head Office as we have more male employees in senior roles, but the difference in the upper quartile is only 2% which is positive and reflective of the higher number of female employees generally. - The Onsite pay gaps are positive, which is positive as we have significantly more male employees in this area.